aws-samples/trading-latency-benchmark/README.md

 ### Deployment with Ansible

 1. Generate SSH key pairs for the instances
-2. Update `.aws_ec2.yml` inventory files under deployment/ansible/ with your EC2 instance names.
+2. Update `.aws_ec2.yml` inventory files under `deployment/ansible/inventory` with your EC2 instance names.
 As an example you can find 2 inventories one for tokyo one for virginia.
-3. Open `deploy.sh` file and update INVENTORY and SSH_KEY_FILE.
-SSH_KEY_FILE is the ssh key pair that you use to connect to EC2 instances.
+3. Open `deploy.sh` file and update `INVENTORY` and `SSH_KEY_FILE`. `SSH_KEY_FILE` is the ssh key pair that you use to connect to EC2 instances.
 4. Run `deploy.sh`

 The `deploy.sh` script will:

 1. Build the Java application using Maven
 2. Run Ansible playbooks to:
-Install Java on EC2 instances
+    - Install Java on EC2 instances
-Deploy the client application artifacts
+    - Deploy the client application artifacts
-Deploy the client configuration
+    - Deploy the client configuration
-Deploy the mock trading server
+    - Deploy the mock trading server

 The playbooks use the AWS EC2 dynamic inventory to target the instances for example virginia_inventory.aws_ec2.yml.
 `deploy_mock_trading_server.yaml` playbook defines a set of tasks to: